 Organizing an event requires Project Team members.
 Use the Roles and Responsibilities resource to help with facilitating area tasks.

 If you are a naturally “task-oriented” person, there is always a temptation to “do it yourself.”
 However, pulling a team together to assist can make your event less stressful for you and more successful in the end.
-Seek out those that are not only willing to help with various tasks, but those that have a skill that you may lack yourself and are best suited for the specified tasks needed.
+Seek out those who are willing to help with various tasks, but those with a skill that you may lack yourself and are best suited for the specified tasks needed.
 Consider the following when creating your team:

 - Willingness to assist